ppoulsen/talsub/README.md

 5. Copy template.config.ini to config.ini and configure.
 (If you were invited here by me, I probably gave you this.)
 6. If you would like to use a local MongoDB service for debugging, install MongoDB
   * http://www.mongodb.org/downloads
-  * If you were invited here by me, the config.ini I provided should point toward a remote MongoDB and you will not need to create a local one.

 The above instructions will allow you to run the web server locally with `python manage.py runserver` provided the working directory is `path\to\TalSub\web` and `path\to\TalSub` is in the `PYTHONPATH`.